DDeGonge/LearnToTypeBot/README.md

 # LearnToTypeBot
-It teaches you how to type properly, using questionable motives
+It teaches you how to type properly, using questionable techniques.
+But it works dammit.